Attriumph/A-Template-Engine/README.md

 # A-Template-Engine
-A tool suited to solve text-heavy problems with relatively less logic in program development.
+A tool, just like a translator in our life, suited to solve text-heavy problems with relatively less logic in program development.

   Author:Ned Batchelder